Monitoring

 You can learn more about Netdata at the official site here:

-One of the things like me that you will most likely be surprised by is the sheer number of monitors you get out of the box with an agent.
+One of the things like me that you will most likely be surprised by is the number of monitors you get out of the box with an agent.
 I was blown away at the number of monitors that came preconfigured out of the box when you spin up the agent.

-You can check out the Netdata Cloud demo space to experience the platform’s capabilities first-hand, with no signup or login needed:
+It provides value-added features like Metric Correlations and Anomaly Advisor and these capabilities deliver powerful insights for precise troubleshooting.
+You can check out the Netdata Cloud demo space to with no signup or login needed:

 Pro and Business Plans